 Students who enroll in a course with audit status are exempt from course examinations or other course achievement measures.
-Registrations for audit will not be accepted before the late registration period each semester and will require approval of the school dean.
-The regular tuition rates will be charged.
-Requests for credit enrollment in a class will be given priority over audit enrollment.
+Registrations for audit will not be accepted before the late registration period each semester and will require approval of the instructor and school dean.
+The regular tuition rates will be

 Audited courses carry no credit and do not count as part of the student's course load.
-Students who wish to change the status of a course from audit to credit must do so within the add/drop period for the semester or session.
+Students who wish to change the status of a course from audit to credit or from credit to audit must do so within the add/drop period for the semester or session.